What is Agile Methodology?

-- As it is highly customer-centric, so it can pose problem when the customer does not have clear understanding of the product and process.
+- As it is highly customer-centric, it can pose a problem when the customer does not have a clear understanding of the product and process.

-- Lack of formal documentation and designing leads to very high dependency on the individuals for training and other tasks.
+- Lack of formal documentation and designing leads to a very high dependency on individuals for training and other tasks.

 - For complex projects, the resource requirement and effort are difficult to estimate.

-- Because of the ever-evolving features, there is always a risk of ever-lasting project.
+- Because of the ever-evolving features, there is always a risk of the ever-lasting project.

 |Waterfall involves a large team size where coordination among teams decreases.||Agile intends a smaller team size for higher coordination.|